Skip to Main Content

 Bibliometrics

-Some established bibliometrics databases such as Scopus (Elsevier) and Scielo (Web of Science - Clarivate) are leaders in providing access to bibliometrics data.
+Bibliometrics are a way to assess the impact or the reach of your research.
+These metrics are often based on the number of citations received by a publication.
+Some established bibliometrics databases, such as Scopus (Elsevier) and Scielo (Web of Science - Clarivate), are leaders in providing access to bibliometrics data.
 However, the data they can provide is restricted to what is indexed in these particular databases.
+These are often skewed towards STEM disciplines, Global North publications, and publications in the English language.

-Newer players in the field such as Dimensions aim to have a wider coverage but again are still limited to what is indexed in their database.
+Newer players in the field, such as Dimensions, aim to have a wider coverage, but again are still limited to what is indexed in their database.

 DORA : Declaration on Research Assessement

 In reaction to the use of potentially skewed data to evaluate research, scholars in San Francisco issued a Declaration on Research Assessment (DORA) in 2012.
 They focused in particular on the problematic Journal Impact Factor.
 The Journal Impact Factor was a tool created for librarians to support the acquisition process, not a way to evaluate the quality of research.
-Yet, this was more and more used as a proxy to evaluate research quality and used as part of career progression.
+Yet, this was more and more used as a proxy to evaluate research quality and as part of career progression.

-As an individual you can also sign up to DORA to show your engagement and support for a research assessment based on the assessment of research for its own merits rather than on the merit of the venue of publication.
+As an individual, you can also sign up to DORA to show your engagement and support for a research assessment based on the assessment of research for its own merits rather than on the merit of the venue of publication.

-The University is committed to the use of peer-review and expert judgment as central to the evaluation of research quality and thus supports the implementation of an evaluation of research driven by qualitative assessment.
+The University is committed to the use of peer review and expert judgment as central to the evaluation of research quality and thus supports the implementation of an evaluation of research driven by qualitative assessment.
 However, quantitative measures can also help to support the

 • Expert Judgement